opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. note::
-	Within section "Database configuration section of MariaDB and Neo4j":
+	| Within section "Database configuration section of MariaDB and Neo4j":
-	| change MariaDB root user to opencelium and set password
+	| - change MariaDB root user to opencelium and set password
-	| change password of neo4j user
+	| - change password of neo4j user

-	For SSL, add certs to the ssl section.
-It has to be a p12 keystore file with password!!.
+	| For SSL, add certs to the ssl section.
+It has to be a p12 keystore file with password!
-	If you just have key and pem you can create a p12 as follows
+	| If you just have key and pem you can create a p12 with this command

 	.. code-block:: sh
 		:linenos: